Piyush-chauhan19/tj-ml-task/Task 3/README.md

 5. Plot a Cost vs Iteration Graph that shows how the cost has been minimized with the number of iterations.
 6. Calculate decision boundary line and plot it.
 (This step is optional but a plus point)
 ------------------------------------------------------------------------------------
+### How to submit:
+Use Goolge Colab to write code and run every cell.
+The output should be present in it.
+Share the link of the Google Colab Notebook.
+Make sure you have sharing turned on.